r4victor/tenthousandmeters/content/blog/python_bts_07.md

 ### Descriptors

-Techically, a descriptor is a Python object whose type implements certain slots: `tp_descr_get` or `tp_descr_set` or both.
+Technically, a descriptor is a Python object whose type implements certain slots: `tp_descr_get` or `tp_descr_set` or both.
 Essentially, a descriptor is a Python object that, when used as an attribute, controls what happens we get, set or delete it.
 If `PyObject_GenericGetAttr()` finds that the attribute value is a descriptor whose type implements  `tp_descr_get`, it doesn't just return the value as it normally does but calls `tp_descr_get` and returns the result of this call.
 The `tp_descr_get` slot takes three parameters: the descriptor itself, the object whose attribute is being looked up and the object's type.
 It's up to `tp_descr_get` to decide what to do with the parameters and what to return.
 Similarly, `PyObject_GenericSetAttr()` looks up the current attribute value.
 If it finds that the value is a descriptor whose type implements `tp_descr_set`, it calls `tp_descr_set` instead of just updating the object's dictionary.
 The arguments passed to `tp_descr_set` are the descriptor, the object, and the new attribute value.
 To delete an attribute, `PyObject_GenericSetAttr()` calls `tp_descr_set` with the new attribute value set to `NULL`.

 On one side, descriptors make Python attributes a bit complex.
 On the other side, descriptors make Python attributes powerful.
 As Python's glossary [says](https://docs.python.org/3/glossary.html#term-descriptor),